-The primary customers of our Specialty Products segment operate in the industrial and upstream oil and gas end markets.
+The customers of our Specialty Products segment predominantly operate in the industrial end markets, and to a lesser extent, the upstream oil and gas end markets.
 Given the focused nature of many of our products, we rely upon a combination of a direct sales force and an established network of distributors with familiarity of the end-users.
 Norris Cylinder, for example, sells directly to customers and through distributors.
 Our primary customers include industrial gas producers and distributors, welding equipment distributors, and equipment manufacturers.

-The Norris Cylinder and Arrow Engine manufacturing facilities are located are in the United States.
+The Norris Cylinder and Arrow Engine manufacturing facilities are located in the United States.